cogentcore/core/README.md

 * tooltip prevents button from opening dialog, causes hang sometimes -- close tooltip right away?

-* #icon props not getting used for resizing icons in button.

 * CSSAgg needs a tag for no-inline -- don't inline its map ever
 * also, inline choice could be smarter if we knew what was in the map, but...